She's a

 I waltz left, slowly

-a BMX with deranged nine year old
+deranged nine year old

 tries to run me down